sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 ## Create and trigger an ad hoc event

-To begin, use `sensuctl env` to set up environment variables, which will provide the required credentials for the Sensu API:
+To create an ad hoc event, first use `sensuctl env` to set up environment variables.
+The environment variables will provide the required credentials for the Sensu API:

 {{< highlight shell >}}
 eval $(sensuctl env)